omersayak/omersayak/README.md

 # 💫 About Me:
-I'm Backend Developer And Jr. CyberSecurity Spealits
+I'm Backend Developer And Jr. CyberSecurity Analyst

 ## 🌐 Socials: